Chicago police: 2 officers die after being struck by train

-Eduardo Marmolejo, 37, and Conrad Gary, 31, were pursuing a person who had headed toward train tracks and were hit shortly after 6 p.m. as the commuter train passed through the area, Police Superintendent Eddie Johnson said.
+Eduardo Marmolejo, 37, and Conrad Gary, 31, were pursuing a person heading toward the train tracks when they were hit shortly after 6 p.m.
+Monday as the commuter train passed through the area, Police Superintendent Eddie Johnson said.
+Police said the officers were chasing the suspect on foot.

 “There was no stop at that location so the train was probably going somewhere between 60 and 70 miles per hour,” Johnson said during a news conference.

-He said an individual was taken into custody and a weapon was recovered.
-He said the investigation was still in the early stages and that more details would be released at a later time.
+Johnson said an individual was taken into custody and a weapon was recovered.
+He said the investigation was still in the early stages and that more details would be released later.

 Marmolejo had been with the department for 2½ years and Gary for 18 months, Johnson said.